 Cons of Telemetry Unit Nursing

-Telemetry unit nurses can face many challenges during their career path.
+Telemetry nurses can face many challenges during their career path.
 However, these challenges can also lead to greater success if they are approached with an open mind and willingness to learn new skill sets!

 The disadvantages of becoming a telemetry nurse include: